git push --force and how to deal with it

 However, as one excellent guide tells us, DON’T PANIC!
-The good thing is, you use git, and that means everything can be fixed.
+The upside is, you’re using git, and that means everything can be fixed.

-Best case scenario: someone else who is working on the same code pulled a recent version of the
+Best case scenario: someone else working on the same code pulled a recent version of the

-masterjust before you broke it.
-Then all you have to do is to go into your team’s chat and ask that person to force push their recent changes.
+masterbranch just before you broke it.
+Here, all you have to do is to go into your team chat and ask this person to force push their recent changes.

-If you are lucky, their local repository will have the full history of commits, your mistake will be overwritten with fresh code, and nothing will be lost.
-But what if you are not that lucky?
+If you’re lucky, their local repository will have the full history of commits, your mistake will be overwritten with fresh code, and nothing will be lost.
+But what if you’re not so lucky?
 Then, read on!

 Case 1: You were the last person to push to